 Kafka Streams is the component of the Kafka ecosystem which can be used for processing and responding to streams of events which are published on Kafka topics.

-This involves taking messages from Kafka, usually as they are produced in real time, and processing or responding to them in some way, and then possibly writing further messages back out to Kafka.
+The typical pattern involves taking messages from Kafka, usually as they are produced in real time, processing or responding to them in some way, and then possibly writing further messages back out to Kafka.
 Examples of this pattern include:

 Of course, we could achieve the same patterns using the traditional Kafka Consumer API.
-Kafka streams is a slightly higher level of abstraction than that, and focusses more on the data processing and transformation side in an opinionated way.
+However, Kafka streams is a slightly higher level of abstraction than that, and provides a slightly more opionated and structured approach for stream processing.

 Firstly, no cluster is required to execute the Kafka Streams job.
-Instead, they simply run as a standalone service embedded directly within your application.
+Instead, they simply run as a standalone POJO services embedded directly within your application.
 This can avoid the need to build and operate a cluster, simplifying your estate.

 Kafka Streams DSL Walkthrough